GARYXTY/GRAPHEEGMOTOR/README.md

 ### Overview

 This repository provides the main code for the paper, along with training and testing notebooks to facilitate quick experimentation on different datasets.
-We also provide the trained weights and preprocessed data for the Physionet dataset using a subject-dependent paradigm.
+We also provide the trained weights and preprocessed data (Creat a folder named "data" and download data through this link: https://pan.quark.cn/s/a5d9239401bb) for the Physionet dataset using a subject-dependent paradigm.

 The implementation references the repository "https://github.com/vermaMachineLearning/keras-deep-graph-learning"